- February 16, 2023

 While caste-based discrimination in the United States is not as widespread and overt as it is in India, it exists in the U.S. as well.
 It is important to recognize and understand its relationship to other systems of oppression in the U.S. and beyond in order to do movement work and heal.

-Join Thenmozhi Soundararajan for a powerful conversation on the ongoing trauma of the caste system and Dalit people’s fight against oppression.
-Sharing from her latest book, The Trauma of Caste, in which she examines caste from her feminist, abolitionist, and Dalit Buddhist perspective; tying Dalit oppression and the fight against that oppression to the ongoing liberation movements among Black, Indigenous, Latinx, femme, and Queer communities.
+Join Thenmozhi Soundararajan and author, meditation teacher, and law professor Rhonda Magee for a powerful conversation on the ongoing trauma of the caste system and Dalit people’s fight against oppression.
+Sharing from Thenmozhi's latest book, The Trauma of Caste, in which she examines caste from her feminist, abolitionist, and Dalit Buddhist perspective; tying Dalit oppression and the fight against that oppression to the ongoing liberation movements among Black, Indigenous, Latinx, femme, and Queer communities.
 Throughout, Thenmozhi lays bare the grief, trauma, rage, and stolen futures enacted by Brahminical social structures on the oppressed caste and invites us all to examine our own relationship to caste and marginalization, so we can step into our power as healing activists and changemakers in the fight to end oppression.

 Currently, she is the cofounder and executive director of Equality Labs, one of the largest Dalit civil rights organizations working to empower caste-oppressed people in the U.S. and globally.
 Through her work at Equality Labs, Thenmozhi has mobilized South Asian Americans towards dismantling eons-long systems of oppression, with the goal of ending caste apartheid, gender-based violence, white supremacy and religious intolerance.
 Thenmozhi previously cofounded Third World Majority, an international media training organization and collective.